Arun-DevCode/Javascript-masterclass-guide/README.md

 }
 fetchMultiple();

-Exercise
-Real-Time Task: Create a webpage that fetches and displays both a post title and user name from jsonplaceholder.typicode.com using Promise.all.
+ExerciseReal-Time Task: Create a webpage that fetches and displays both a post title and user name from jsonplaceholder.typicode.com using Promise.all.

+Getting Started
+To use this guide:

+Clone the repository: git clone <repository-url>
+Open the relevant HTML or JavaScript files in a browser or code editor.
+Complete the exercises to practice each concept.
+Refer to the code examples for guidance on implementation.

+Contributing
+Contributions are welcome!
+Please submit a pull request with any improvements or additional exercises to enhance the learning experience.
+License
+This project is licensed under the MIT License - see the LICENSE file for details.